photon1503/az-native/demos/readme.md

 ## NoSQL Data storage using Cosmos DB

-- From Relational to Schemaless: Does and Don'ts
+- From Relational to NoSQL: Does and Don'ts
-- Implementing Domain Driven Design for microservices
+- Domain Driven Design
 - Cosmos DB Change Feed and Event Sourcing
 - Optimize Partitioning & Performance
 - Understanding the CQRS Pattern